Blendify/blender-manual/blender_docs/manual/rigging/posing/pose_library.rst

 #.
 Name of the *Pose Library*.

 #.
 Set Fake User.
-   This will make blender save the *Pose Library* for if it has no users.
+   This will make Blender save the *Pose Library* for if it has no users.

 #.
 Add new *Pose Library* to the active object.